Challenges to Employment/Special Populations

 For more information, please see: http://www.dol.gov/opa/media/press/vets/vets20131575.htm

-The Workforce3 One Web site posted information on a webinar that provided an overview of the U.S. Refugee Resettlement System, starting from selection to resettlement in the United States.
-During the webinar, the speakers discussed who is considered a U.S. refugee, how someone becomes a refugee, and how organizations can employ these refugees.
+The U.S. Department of Labor/Employment and Training Administration, Workforce3 One hosted a webcast that provided an overview of the U.S. Refugee Resettlement System, starting from selection to resettlement in the United States.
+During the webinar, the speakers discussed who is considered a U.S. refugee, how someone becomes a refugee, and how organizations can employ refugees.

 For more information, please see: https://www.workforce3one.org/view/3001319850342568341/info